-Once that's done (ideally in a day or two), you can start shifting towards thinking about possible solutions.
+Once that's done (ideally in a day or 2), you can start shifting towards thinking about possible solutions.

 First up, try to avoid the "if all you have is a hammer, everything looks like a nail" problem.
 In other words, don't jump to what's easy for you to do.
 Try to think more holistically, and really try to put yourself in the end-user's shoes.

-Spend a day or two testing these possible super-high-level ideas with the stakeholders again.
+Spend a day or 2 testing these possible super-high-level ideas with the stakeholders again.

 If you all agree that a software solution is worth pursuing, it's time to move on to the next step.